 Term Meaning Clear path of travel The area of the footway maintained for safe and equitable pedestrian circulation which is free from obstructions and assists in wayfinding and navigation.
-Also referred to as the continuous accessible path of travel, which is defined by the Australian Human Rights Commission as: An uninterrupted route to and within an area premises providing access to all features, services and facilities.
+Also referred to as the continuous accessible path of travel, which is defined by the Australian Human Rights Commission as: An uninterrupted route to and within an area providing access to all features, services and facilities.
 It should not incorporate any step, stairway, turnstile, revolving door, escalator, hazard or other obstacle or impediment which would prevent it from being safely negotiated by people with disability.
-(Advisory note on streetscape, public outdoor areas, fixtures, fittings and furniture, 2013) Display of goods The display of goods for sale, associated with a lawfully operating adjacent retail outlet which does not involve spruiking or sales activity from the footway.
+Display of goods The display of goods for sale, associated with a lawfully operating retail outlet which does not involve spruiking or sales activity from the footway.
 Exempt development Development which does not need development consent under the Environmental Planning and Assessment Act 1979, but which may still need some other approval.
-Footway That part of a road that is set aside or formed as a path or way for pedestrian traffic. , whether or not it may also be used by bicycle traffic.
+Footway That part of a road that is set aside or formed as a path or way for pedestrian traffic, whether or not it may also be used by bicycle traffic.